3

 pH 6.4 - 7.4

-Temperature 20.0-24.0°C or 68-75.2°F (Show others)
+Temperature 20.0-24.0°C or 68-75.2°F (Show species within this range)

 Other Parameters Prefers slightly cooler water.

 Feeding These fish appear to be predominantly herbivorous and will readily feed from a wide array of aquarium fare.
 Algae discs can make up a good portion of their diet, supplemented with any number of additional prepared flake or pellet foods.
+User data.

 Furniture Really does best in a planted aquarium, other cover is not necessary although the fish has at least a passing affinity with rounded peebles.